vicharanashala/annam-vision-model/Vishnukant_Awasthi/daily_updates.md

 ## 18/02/2026
 Segmented test data for testing accuracy.
 Completed testing the model on test dataset and testing accuracy is 60%.
 Trained again through dropout and tested, getting 0.64 accuracy.
 Then switched to SAM2 from SAM1.
 Completed the segmentation using SAM 2 large model.

+## 19/02/2026
+Trained SAM 2 only on plant doc dataset to compare the accuracy with SAM 1.
+It performed better than SAM 1 with validation accuracy of around 63% and testing accuracy of 59 where as SAM 1 initially just gave 38% accuracy.
+Then increase the dataset by merging it with plant village dataset and then again trained on merged dataset and validated only on plant doc but testing accuracy remained same 59& while validation accuracy increase from 63% to 68%.
+Then did the segmentation using different method initially removed the background and made it white.
+Now, doing the cropping using bounding box.